lechmere/project-2/README.md

 ## Process
 We began our project by siphoning through free APIs on the internet.
 Eventually we settled on the OpenWeatherMapAPI that lists the datasets of the weather forecast of over 200,000 different cities.
 Next, we inspected the API by hooking into it with Insomnia REST client.
 After, the inspection we decided to build an App that could search through the cities within this data and provide the relevant forecasts.

-- First, we created the app's wireframes:PICTURE
+- First, we created the app's wireframes.
 - Secondly, we planned and wrote the pseudo code.
 - Thirdly, we used VSCode Liveshare to pair program basic components in React (Home, Navbar, Forecast page) and the BrowserRouter using react-router-dom.
 - Finally, we seperated to individually code the search logic - this took longer than anticipated as we had to switch between Apis to find one that allowed us to filter through cities.